Ying H. Chen, D.O.

 These conditions can include:

-The Spine Specialists Team at OrthoNeuro has helped thousands of patients with sciatica return to an active and healthy lifestyle using a variety of treatment options.
+The spine specialists at OrthoNeuro have helped thousands of patients with sciatica return to an active and healthy lifestyle using various treatment options.
+Sciatica is usually effectively treated using non-surgical treatment options.

 Surgery may be recommended if sciatica does not respond to non-surgical treatment options.
 Two of the most common procedures used are a minimally invasive microdiscectomy and a minimally invasive spinal fusion.

-We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.
+Our expert doctors will evaluate your unique lifestyle and goals to determine which treatment is best for you.
+Book your visit today to experience the relief that you deserve!

 Related Services